Do I need a visa first to get a job in the USA?

 Most of the time, you are going to have a non immigrant visa for a while.
 It can be for 1 year as 7 years.
 At that time, you will be able to apply for the Green Card through your employer, but it depends on you and your employer.

 Several types of non immigrant visa exist.
-I got the E-1 employee, while Max, after the H-1B failed, got the E-2 employee.
+I got the E-1 essential employee, while Max, after the H-1B failed (no lottery chance), got the E-2 essential employee.
 But again, it depends on your situation, profile, and what you want to do.
-According to the type of visa you fit with, your company should sponsor you… or not!
-Your sponsor can either be your company, or a special organism.
+According to the type of visa you fit with, you can be sponsored by a company, or a sponsor organization.

-To discover your future potential US work visa and which sponsor you need, go through the quizz.
+Again, to discover your future potential US work visa and which sponsor you need, go through the Visa Simulator, even if you think you know already the kind of visa you want.
 Depending on your situation, it will show you what type of working visa you may have, the advantages and disadvantages of this visa, when to apply, and what you have to do!

 Step 3: Start your job and get your Social Security Number